-Los Angeles to host 2028 Summer Olympics: L.A.
-Times
+Los Angeles to host 2028 Summer Olympics: source

 2 Min Read

-LOS ANGELES (Reuters) - Los Angeles will host the 2028 Summer Olympics after reaching a deal with Olympic organizers, the Los Angeles Times reported on Monday, a move that paves the way for Paris to host the 2024 Games.
+LOS ANGELES (Reuters) - Los Angeles will host the 2028 Summer Olympics after reaching a deal with Olympic organizers, a source close to the negotiation told Reuters on Monday, a move that paves the way for Paris to host the 2024 Games.

 An announcement from the International Olympic Committee was expected later on Monday.

+Asked to comment on the Times report, a spokeswoman for the Paris 2024 bid said the French city would comment only after official announcements were made.

-A formal announcement about which city would host and when was not expected until September when the International Olympic Committee (IOC) is set to meet in September in Lima, Peru.
+A formal announcement about which city would host and when had not been expected until September when the International Olympic Committee (IOC) is set to meet in Lima, Peru.

 Los Angeles - the site of the Summer Olympics in 1932 and 1984 - had argued that it could host a low-cost Olympics given that it already has all the necessary infrastructure in place, while Paris would need to build several expensive structures.